Chicago Child Custody Lawyers

 3. The custodial parent is deceased or is disabled and cannot perform parental duties;

-4. The stepparent provided for the care, control, and welfare of the child BEFORE beginning custody proceedings;
+4. The stepparent provided for the care, control, and welfare of the child BEFORE beginning allocation proceedings;

 5. The child wishes to live with the stepparent; and,